 When you select any Amazon item to buy from the Voices Education Project web site, and then check out at Amazon.com, a portion of your purchase price will be paid to Voices to support our work.

-Writer and Bohemian–Austrian poet.
-He is considered one of the most significant poets in the German language.
-He created the "object poem" as an attempt to describe with utmost clarity physical objects, the "silence of their concentrated reality."
+Writer and poet, Rilke was considered one of the greatest lyric poets of modern Germany.
+He created the “object poem” as an attempt to describe with utmost clarity physical objects, the “silence of their concentrated reality.”
 He became famous with such works as Duineser Elegien and Die Sonette an Orpheus .
 They both appeared in 1923.
 After these books, Rilke had published his major works, believing that he had done his best as a writer.

 Rainer Maria Rilke was born in Prague as the son of Josef Rilke, a railway official and the former Sophie Entz.
 A crucial fact in Rilke’s life was that his mother called him Sophia.
 She forced him to wear girl’s clothes until he was aged five – thus compensating for the earlier loss of a baby daughter.
 Rilke’s parents separated when he was nine.
 His militarily inclined Father sent him at ten yesrs old to the military academies of St. Pölten and Mahrisch-Weisskirchenn.
 At the military academy Rilke did not enjoy his stay, and was sent to a businessschool in Linz.
 He also worked in his uncle’s law firm.
 Rilke continued his studies at the universities of Prague, Munich, and Berlin.